Free Standard Shipping on all US orders!

 The ratio of elemental magnesium in Magnesium glycinate is roughly 14% (190mg divided by1350mg)

-Compared to other magnesium salts, magnesium glycinate might seem to be less efficient.
+Compared to other magnesium salts, at first glance, magnesium glycinate might seem to be less efficient at delivering magnesium.
 Take magnesium oxide (MgO) for example.
-MgO is made of up 1 magnesium and 1 oxygen.
-So 1350mg of magnesium oxide would contain 675 mg each of magnesium and oxygen.
+MgO is made of up 1 atom of magnesium and 1 atom oxygen.
+The atomic weights of magnesium and oxygen are 24.305 and 15.999, respectively.
+So 1350mg of magnesium oxide would contain 814 mg (60.3.3%) of magnesium and 536 mg (39.7%) of oxygen.

 However, to assess the efficiency of a supplement, we need to pay attention to its absorbability by our body.
 Same serving size of Magnesium oxide contains more elemental magnesium but is poorly absorbed, at only 4% (i.e. if you ingest 1350mg of magnesium oxide, you are consuming 675 mg of elemental magnesium, of which only 27mg is absorbable by your body).